 Results: The novel combination of agents was overall well tolerated.
 The most common infusion related AEs included: pain, hypotension, and hypertension, all of which are known side effects of naxitamab.
 The most common non-infusion related AEs were admissions for fever and neutropenia, per institution standard, after which the dosing of cyclophosphamide and topotecan was reduced.
+Disease response based on MIBG, PET and bone marrow studies were evaluated and were as follows: complete response in one patient; partial response in two patients; and stable disease in one patient.

-Disease response Conclusion: The novel combination of chemotherapy and naxitamab was well tolerated in these heavily pre-treated patients with relapsed/refractory neuroblastoma.
+Conclusion: The novel combination of chemotherapy and naxitamab was well tolerated in these heavily pre-treated patients with relapsed/refractory neuroblastoma.
 Experienced AEs were no more severe than would have been expected based on the individual agent's side effect profiles.

-POSTER # 253 | ATYPICAL PRESENTATION OF NEUROBLASTOMA IN THE CERVICAL LYMPH NODE
+ATYPICAL PRESENTATION OF NEUROBLASTOMA IN THE CERVICAL LYMPH NODE